Nexys4t/oldUTAUarchive/README.md

 There are also incomplete files, or files with Low Quality.

+None of the data in the files was updated.

 ## Media List
 ### UTAU voices and pictures
 - [ ] Meast pictures